jlongster/lively/README.md

 This is an experiment to improve two things in React:

-1. The component interface - avoid classes and embrace a more functional way of defining components with state, lifecycles, and refs
+1. **The component interface** - avoid classes and embrace a more functional way of defining components with state, lifecycles, and refs
-2. State exposure - provide deeper tools to exploring state at runtime
+2. **State exposure** - provide deeper tools to exploring state at runtime

 This is born out of a lot of experience with React, and while working on a new product I desired to avoid many minor frustrations that I've experienced before.
+I have been using this in an existing product and while it's still early, I've been loving it.

 The biggest thing I want to avoid is classes.
 They are verbose, error-prone, and hard to compose.
 Let me talk through that a little bit: